MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

 ### Assigning phone numbers for an auto attendant

-You can assign a Microsoft service number, a direct routing number, or a hybrid number to your auto attendant.
-See [Plan Direct Routing](direct-routing-plan.md) for details.
+You can assign a Microsoft service number, a direct routing number, or a hybrid number to your auto attendant's linked resource account (or to several resource accounts if more than one phone number is desired).
+See [Plan Direct Routing](direct-routing-plan.md) for additional details.

 To assign a service number, you will need to get or port your existing toll or toll-free service numbers.
 Once you get the toll or toll-free service phone numbers, they show up in **Skype for Business admin center** > **Voice** > **Phone numbers**. **Number type** is listed as **Service - Toll-Free**.
 To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](/microsoftteams/getting-service-phone-numbers) or, if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365.md).